 29. Annual leave

-(1) Every employer shall grant to an employee who has been in continuous employment for 4 or more days per week for a period of 12 months annual leave on full pay at a rate of 15 days per year worked.with the same employer for;
+1) Every employer shall grant to an employee who has been in continuous employment for 4 or more days per week for a period of 12 months annual leave on full pay at a rate of 15 days per year worked.A

-a period of 1 to 6 years annual - leave on full pay at the rate of 1.25 working days per month for each year of employment; or

-a period of 7 to 19 years annual - leave on full pay at the rate of 1.75 working days per month for each year of employment.

-Amended by Act 33 of 2009.

-(2) The rate of the annual leave provided for in subsection (1) shall be increased to 3 working days after 20 years, 4 working days after 25 years and to 6 working days after 30 years service in the same undertaking, whether continuous or not:

-Provided that this subsection shall not apply in relation to employees in agricultural undertakings.

-Amended by Act 31 of 2008.

 (2) Any leave that was accrued under the Employment Act at a different rate prior to XXX DATE shall remain as part of the employee’s annual leave entitlement.